How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 target, then use Spinning Crane Kick instead.
 However, Spinning Crane Kick

 does.
-While the Rotation section, linked below, goes into a little
+Although the Rotation section, linked below, goes into a little

-more detail about choosing between the two abilities, for now you should still
+more detail about choosing between the two abilities, for now, this advice holds

-Stepping over these will heal you.
-In raid situations, you will be spawning
+these will heal you.
+In raid or other heavy-damage situations, you will be spawning

 plenty of them, and they can be very helpful when you are taking a lot of damage

 or healers are unable to pay full attention to you.
-Orbs that expire will still
+Spheres that time out for any

-With how these orbs spawn, you should try and strafe left to right at times
+With how these spheres spawn, you can strafe left and right into them for some

-collect all your orbs, no matter how far away.
+collect all your spheres, no matter how far away they are.
 However, strafing can be more

 useful if you only need a little bit of healing.
 Expel Harm also costs Energy